Table of Contents

-This is especially important in the setting of developing countries, where the fortified source of vitamin D in the food is unavailable for consumption.
+This is especially important in developing countries, where the fortified source of vitamin D in food is occasionally unavailable for consumption.

 Lack of exposure to sunlight

-It is also plausible that the geographical location of the place away from the equator and with excessive exposure to winter (given that the exposure to sunlight decreases to a considerable extent) predisposes to the development of deficiency of vitamin D. Concurrently, the elderly have a reduction in the synthesis of vitamin D in the skin and other problems such as achlorhydria which decreases the absorption of vitamin D.
+It is also plausible that geographical locations away from the equator and excessive exposure to winter (given that exposure to sunlight is decreased considerably) predisposes to vitamin D deficiency.
+The elderly also have a reduction in the synthesis of vitamin D in the skin and other problems such as achlorhydria that decrease the absorption of vitamin D.

-- In women who were treated for osteoporosis and on the therapy like bisphosphonates such as raloxifene and calcitonin, there occurs a risk of vitamin D deficiency
+- In women treated for osteoporosis and in those receiving drugs like bisphosphonates (such as raloxifene) and calcitonin, there is a risk of vitamin D deficiency

-- On any enzyme inducers such as phenobarbital and phenytoin.
-These drugs basically increase the metabolism of vitamin D.
+- Enzyme inducers such as phenobarbital and phenytoin basically increase the metabolism of vitamin D.

-Vitamin D being a fat-soluble vitamin is affected in the malabsorptive states, which also results in the disruption of enterohepatic circulation.
-Malabsorptive states are for example:
+Vitamin D is a fat-soluble vitamin is affected by malabsorptive states, which also results in the disruption of enterohepatic circulation.
+Malabsorptive states include:

 - Cystic fibrosis

-- The bariatric surgery and gastrectomy are some of the other reason which predisposes to the vitamin D deficiency.
+- Bariatric surgery and gastrectomy are some other conditions that predispose to vitamin D deficiency.